-- Fig. The door lock consists of a circuit board (1) with - (36) a connector.
-Mounted on the board are the lock plate (2), against which the locking bolt turns to lock the door, and a microswitch (3) which closes when the door is shut and the handle turned.
+The door lock consists of a circuit board (1) with a connector.
+Mounted on the board are the lock plate (2), against which the locking bolt turns to lock the door, and a microswitch (3) which closes when the locking bolt has locked the door.